Unit testing: Code visibility

-Agile

-Sometimes, in the agile software development, unit testing is done per user story and comes in the later half of the sprint after requirements gathering and development are complete.
-Typically, the developers or other members from the development team, such as consultants, will write step-by-step 'test scripts' for the developers to execute in the tool.
-Test scripts are generally written to prove the effective and technical operation of specific developed features in the tool, as opposed to full fledged business processes that would be interfaced by the end user, which is typically done during user acceptance testing.
-If the test-script can be fully executed from start to finish without incident, the unit test is considered to have "passed", otherwise errors are noted and the user story is moved back to development in an 'in-progress' state.
-User stories that successfully pass unit tests are moved on to the final steps of the sprint - Code review, peer review, and then lastly a 'show-back' session demonstrating the developed tool to stakeholders.

 Test-driven development

 In test-driven development (TDD), unit tests are written before the related production code is written.
 Starting with a failing test, then adds just enough production code to make the test pass, then refactors the code as makes sense and then repeats by adding another failing test.

 Value

 Unit testing is intended to ensure that the units meet their design and behave as intended.

 By writing tests first for the smallest testable units, then the compound behaviors between those, one can build up comprehensive tests for complex applications.

 One goal of unit testing is to isolate each part of the program and show that the individual parts are correct.
 A unit test provides a strict, written contract that the piece of code must satisfy.

 Early detection of problems in the development cycle

 Unit testing finds problems early in the development cycle.
 This includes both bugs in the programmer's implementation and flaws or missing parts of the specification for the unit.
 The process of writing a thorough set of tests forces the author to think through inputs, outputs, and error conditions, and thus more crisply define the unit's desired behavior.